ibexa/documentation-developer/docs/guide/content_rendering/queries_and_controllers/controllers.md

 # Controllers

-Configuring a controller enables you to modify and enhance the way in which the built-in content view controller renders content.
+By configuring a controller you can modify and enhance the way in which the built-in content view controller renders content.

 You indicate which controller to use in the [content view configuration](../templates/template_configuration.md), under the `controller` key: